A Tequila Sour is a masterful blend of sweet, tart, and strong flavors, that has been delighting cocktail enthusiasts for decades.

 The magic of the Tequila Sour comes from the combination of its simple ingredients.
 Here is the recipe.

 - 1 egg white

-- Fill a cocktail shaker with ice.
-Add the tequila, lime juice, simple syrup, and egg white.
+- In a cocktail shaker, combine the tequila, lemon juice, simple syrup, and egg white if using.

-- Garnish with a lime wedge and serve immediately
+- Garnish with a cherry or lemon wheel and serve immediately.

 Remember to always drink responsibly!